ixiaopan/blog/content/post/NLP-01-text-preprocessing.md

 Why do we tokenize text?
 The answer is that the ultimate goal of tokenization is to build vocabulary for a corpus.
 After all, words in each sentence are ultimately from the vocabulary.

-Then, how do we perform tokenization to get a sequence of words?
+Okay, so how do we perform tokenization to get a sequence of words?
 A naive way is to split a string by whitespace shown below.